Babiana noctiflora

-Babiana noctiflora is a perennial flowering plant and geophyte belonging to the genus Babiana and is part of the fynbos.
+Babiana noctiflora is a species of geophytic, perennial flowering plant in the family Iridaceae.
+It is part of the fynbos ecoregion.
 The species is endemic to the Western Cape and occurs at Paardeberg.
 It has an area of occurrence of less than 10 km^{2} and there are two subpopulations that total less than 250 plants.
 The species has lost large parts of its habitat to the establishment of vineyards and orchards.